 Communication

-• Actively seek and share feedback on the difference you are making to children to help us evidence the benefits of our service.
+• Actively seek and share feedback on the difference you are making to children to help us evidence the benefits of our service, and respond to our annual impact survey.

 • Let Coram Beanstalk know if you have any complaints, concerns or feedback

-• Inform your school and us (via email or phone), as soon as you are able if you are unable to attend on a particular day or for a specific period.
+• Inform your school and us (via email or phone), if you are able if you are unable to attend on a particular day or for a specific period.

 • Give us as much notice as possible if you are unable to continue as a volunteer, ideally at least one term.
 This gives us best chance to ensure continuity for the children.